 Grapes have always been one of my favorite fruits.
-I especially prefer the red seedless variety and often add them to enhance a chicken salad or fruit salad recipe.
-However, I’ve never been fond of sour grapes and if you’ve ever bitten into one you know how acidic they can be.
+I mainly prefer the red seedless variety and often add them to enhance a chicken salad or fruit salad recipe.
+However, I’ve never been fond of sour grapes, and if you’ve ever bitten into one, you know how acidic they can be.
 The scripture below is a comparison of sour grapes and sin.

-If the children were bad, they were taken outside, and they got a switch for misbehaving or a ruler swat.
-None of the parents thought it was wrong, they went by Hashem’s Word; “Whoever spares the rod HATES their children, but the one who LOVES their children is careful to discipline them.”
-Proverbs 13:24.
+If the children were naughty, they were taken outside, and they got a switch for misbehaving or a ruler swat.
+None of the parents thought it was wrong; they went by God’s Word; “Whoever spares the rod hates their children, but the one who loves their children is careful to discipline them” (Proverbs 13:24).
+The rod is not necessarily a belt, or switch off a tree, but discipline no less.
 Today parents are thought cruel or are even arrested for trying to discipline their children.

-Teachers didn’t sleep with their pupils back then, they taught them.
+Teachers didn’t sleep with their pupils back then; they taught them.
 Pupils didn’t come in with guns and murder their teachers and classmates.
 No, it was a different time.
 A time when you said, “Yes Sir” and “No Ma’am.”
-It was a time when you found out Japan had bombed Pearl Harbor over the radio.
+It was a time when you found out Japan had bombed Pearl Harbor over the radio, not on CNN.

 Photography by Andrew Yisrael